mrcavalcanti/mosaicoo/contribute/create-pull-request.md

 If the contribution introduces new a11y errors, our continuous integration will fail, preventing you to merge on the main branch.
 In those cases there are two alternatives for moving forward:

 - Check the error log on the pipeline step `test-a11y-frontend-pr`, identify what was the error, and fix it.
 - Locally run the command `yarn test:accessibility-report` that generates an HTML accessibility report, then go to the URL that contains your change, identify the error, and fix it.
-Keep in mind, a local e2e Grafana instance is going to be running on `http://localhost:3001`.
+Keep in mind, a local e2e Mosaicoo instance is going to be running on `http://localhost:3001`.

 You can also prevent introducing a11y errors by installing an a11y plugin in your browser, for example, axe DevTools, Accessibility Insights for Web among others.